 Data Centers For Dummies: Buildings

-Welcome to the latest edition of Basis Bay’s “Data Centers For Dummies” series.
-This post aims to explain some hard-core data center terms and acronyms relating to our buildings.
+Welcome to the latest edition of Basis Bay’s “Data Centres For Dummies” series.
+This post aims to explain some hard-core data centre terms and acronyms relating to our buildings.
 Study them, and soon you’ll be throwing around these terms with ease.

-We’ll wrap things up while you work that out, but we’d be remiss if we didn’t add that data center geeks have a thing for Basis Bay, since it’s essential for enterprise to compete.
+We’ll wrap things up while you work that out, but we’d be remiss if we didn’t add that data centre geeks have a thing for Basis Bay, since it’s essential for enterprises to compete.

-Stay tune for upcoming posts in the “Data Centers For Dummies” series.
+Stay tuned for more posts in the “Data Centres For Dummies” series.